lyon-fnal/centos-gm2-dev/README.md

 vagrant ssh -- vncserver -geometry 1400x900 -autokill &
 ```

 Note that the geometry is for a generic screen.
 You may need to play with it to get the VNC screen the right size.
-Setting the gometry option above seems to set the maximum geometry (use the System -> Preferences -> Display option within the VNC desktop to play further.
+Setting the gometry option above seems to set the maximum geometry in the VM (use the System -> Preferences -> Display option within the VNC desktop to adjust further).
 Other good geometries may be `-geometry 2560x1600` (for a Mac Book Pro Retina display) and `-geometry 2560x1440` (for a Thunderbolt display).
+Turning on Scaling in the VNC viewer will help as well.

 Note that if you run `vncserver` on a Fermilab machine, you should **always** use the `-localhost` flag to restrict access to the VNC server.
 You do not need that here as VirtualBox will prevent outside access to your VNC server on the VM.